SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

    COPY table_name FROM 'file.tsv' WITH DELIMITER '\t';

-Loading a text file with non-printable separator
+Loading a text file with non-printable delimiter
 -----------------------------------------------------

 In the file below, the separator is ``DC1``, which is represented by ASCII 17 decimal or 021 octal.